MaximilianSchulze/metashape-scc/README.md

 # Agisoft Metashape Professional ver.
 2.1.x Sparse Cloud Cleaning (SCC) script

-For a detailed description please refer to our article published in MethodsX (click image below):
+A detailed description can be found in our open access article published in MethodsX.
+Click on the image below:

 <div align="center">